wso2/kubernetes-microgateway/helm/choreo-connect/README.md

 - secretName: Name of the secret in the same namespace that Choreo Connect is going to be installed
 - subPath: Sub path in the K8s secret (or the key of the K8s secret).
+- mountAs: (Only applicable for Trust-Store) Optional file name to mount the secret with the given name inside the container.

 ```yaml
 secretName: "router-keystore"